Some thoughts on Christchurch, a week on:

 The gunman is an enemy of humanity, and a fucking coward.
 I hope he’s tried behind closed doors and denied a platform of any sort.

 Some of the stuff circulating on the internet is vile, but all the talk of doing something about it will ultimately come to nothing.
-The horse has well and truly bolted.
+That horse has well and truly bolted.

 It was disturbing to find that a basic gun licence holder in this country could so easily get hold of assault rifles and high-capacity magazines.
-The government was right to ban these so promptly.
-In this matter – and in the rest of the way she’s conducted herself this week – Jacinda Ardern has done well.
+The government was right to act on this so promptly, although it remains to be seen if they’ll go too far.
+They probably will.

 Criticism of Islam as a system of thought — or Christianity, or any other system of thought for that matter which purports to have all the answers and presumes to tell others how to live — should not be conflated with dislike of Muslims as people.
 We need to always be able to debate systems of thought.